SynBioDex/pySBOL3/docs/getting_started.rst

 As introduced in the previous section, SBOL objects are identified by a uniform resource identifier (URI).
 When a new object is constructed, the user must assign a unique identity.
 The identity is ALWAYS the first argument supplied to the constructor of an SBOL object.

 Constructors for SBOL objects follow a fairly predictable pattern.
 The first argument is ALWAYS an identifier, which can be either a full URI, a universally unique identifier (UUID), or a local identifier (possibly with collection structure).
 If the first argument to the constructor is a valid URI or UUID, the object is created with the URI or UUID as its ``identity``.
-Otherwise, the object is created with an ``identity`` composed of the first argument appended to the pySBOL namespace (set using ``sbol.set_namespace()``).
+Otherwise, the object is created with an ``identity`` composed of the first argument appended to the pySBOL namespace (set using ``sbol3.set_namespace()``).
 Constructors can take additional arguments, depending on whether the SBOL class has required attributes.
 Attributes are required if the specification says they are.
 In a UML diagram, required attributes are indicated as properties with a cardinality of 1 or more.
 For example, a ``Component`` (see the UML diagram above) has only one required attribute, ``types``, which specifies one or more molecular types for a component.
 Required attributes MUST be specified when calling a constructor.

 The following code creates a protein component (``types`` set to ``SBO_PROTEIN``).

 .. code:: python

-    >>> cas9 = sbol.Component('Cas9', sbol.SBO_PROTEIN)
+    >>> cas9 = sbol3.Component('Cas9', sbol3.SBO_PROTEIN)

 .. end